siemens/vilocify-sdk-python/docs/CONTRIBUTING.md

 - Follow our [commit message](#commit-message) style for the title and description of your pull request.
     This allows maintainers to use your title and description of the pull request as commit message.
 - We tag releases on the main branch.
-- CI checks must succeed before merging to `main`
+- CI checks must succeed before merging to `main`.
-- A maintainer listed in [CODEOWNERS](/docs/CODEOWNERS) must review and merge the pull request
+- A maintainer listed in [CODEOWNERS](/docs/CODEOWNERS) must review and merge the pull request.

 ### Commit Message